-Correlation between currency pairs and top traded commodities are very common in forex trading.
-Some currencies, also known as commodity currencies, are correlated to commodity prices that have greater influence on national economies.
+Correlation between currency pairs and top traded commodities is prevalent in forex trading.
+Some currencies, also known as commodity currencies, are correlated to commodity prices that have a more significant influence on national economies.
 Price correlations can be either positive or negative and significantly affect the overall price movements.

 But first, what is Forex Trading?